Wall-crossing of universal Brill-Noether classes: Wall--Crossing Formulas

 \section{Wall--Crossing Formulas}

 Let $\phi^+, \phi^- \in V_{g,n}^d$ be on opposite sides of a stability hyperplane $H$ (Definition~\ref{Def: opposite sides}).
-In this section we find a formula for the wall-crossing along $H$ of Brill-Noether classes in terms of push-forward of boundary strata classes.
+In this section we find a formula for the wall crossing along $H$ of Brill-Noether classes in terms of pushforward of boundary strata classes.
 We first give a formula in Theorem~\ref{maintheorem} on the nonsingular resolution $\jphitilde$ of the identity map that we defined in Section~\ref{Sec: blowup construction}.
-Then we write a second formula in Corollary~\ref{differenceinJbar}, by taking the push-forward along the blow-down morphism $p \colon \jphitilde \to \Jb{d}{g,n} (\phi^+)$.
+Then we write a second formula in Corollary~\ref{differenceinJbar} by taking the pushforward of that difference along the blowdown morphism $p \colon \jphitilde \to \Jb{d}{g,n} (\phi^+)$.

 The universal quasistable family $ \jphitildeP \to \jphitilde$ carries two line bundles: the pullback $\mathcal{L}$ of a tautological line bundle on $\Jb{d}{g,n} (\phi^+)$ and its modification $\mathcal{L}(-Y')$, the pullback of a tautological line bundle on $\Jb{d}{g,n} (\phi^-)$ (see Theorem~\ref{Thm: resolution}).